felipeCeler/cpp-starter-kit/README.md

-﻿default-qt-project
+﻿default-qt5-project
 ==================

-This project is a skeleton of all my projects that use Qt-4.x and OpenGL.
+This project is a skeleton of all my projects that use Qt-5.x and OpenGL.